google/lovefield/docs/dd/02_data_store.md

   of a transaction into one single flush.

 * `close`: closes the connection to persisted instance.
-This call is best-effort due to IndexedDB limitations.
+This call is best-effort due to technical limitations (e.g. both IndexedDB and WebSQL have no reliable `close` call).

 ### 2.2 Memory Store